rydens/multiuser/README.md

 It writes an `announcement` program, and all it does right now is make a file that prints the message, then asks if you want it deleted.
 It only works for the person that runs it as of now.

+*Please note that the list of users is imported from another source.
+Make your own if you actually use this.*

 ## `exannounce`
 An example of the `announcement` file that would be created with `announce`.